 Springville is a medium-sized city located in the state of Utah.
 With a population of 33,294 people and nine constituent neighborhoods, Springville is the 24th largest community in Utah.

-Springville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Springville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Springville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Springville who work in office and administrative support (15.65%), sales jobs (10.97%), and management occupations (8.97%).

 Also of interest is that Springville has more people living here who work in computers and math than 95% of the places in the US.

 The citizens of Springville are very well educated compared to the average community in the nation: 35.16% of adults in Springville have a bachelor's degree or even advanced degree.

 The per capita income in Springville in 2010 was $21,344, which is lower middle income relative to Utah and the nation.
 This equates to an annual income of $85,376 for a family of four.
 However, Springville contains both very wealthy and poor people as well.

 Springville is a very ethnically-diverse city.
 The people who call Springville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springville residents report their race to be White, followed by Native American.
 Springville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 15.28% of the city’s residents.
 Important ancestries of people in Springville include English, German, European, Scottish, and Danish.

 The most common language spoken in Springville is English.
 Other important languages spoken here include Spanish and Portuguese.